Cananea Municipality: Adjacent municipalities and counties

-Economic activity
+Economy

 Mining is still very important, with copper mines in the municipal seat.
 Cattle raising is also widely practiced.
 The main agricultural products are corn, beans, barley, sorghum, alfalfa, and apples.

 In the municipal seat there are manufacturing companies that operate under the system called maquila, assembling products for re-export to the United States.

 Government

-The current Mayor of Cananea is Jesus Reginaldo Moreno Garcia, a member of the Institutional Revolutionary Party (PRI), and his term expires in 2012.
+The current mayor of Cananea is Jesus Reginaldo Moreno Garcia, a member of the Institutional Revolutionary Party (PRI), and his term expires in 2012.
 He is a retired teacher.